 When will Blockchain start impacting asset ownership?

 So when is this groundbreaking, revolutionary technology going to develop and be available for the people who need it most?
 It’s hard to say, considering the blockchain is a complex technology whose role hasn’t formally been solidified.
-Given the infrastructure for blockchain as it relates to cryptocurrency is well-established by now, there’s a distinct possibility it could only be a few years until it’s used for wider purposes.
+The infrastructure for blockchain as it relates to cryptocurrency is well-established by now.
+There’s a distinct possibility it could only be a few years until it’s used for wider purposes.
 However, some industries and applications may face additional years-long delays due to new regulatory hurdles or talent shortages.

 In any case, once asset ownership tokenization starts to become popular, its momentum will be hard to stop.
-More people will realize the immense power and varied applications of the technology, and increased competitive pressure will make its allure hard to resist.
-As soon as the early applications prove themselves worthy of investment and attention (and after the first kinks are worked out), it’s going to experience exponential growth.
+More people will realize the immense power and varied applications of the technology.
+Increased competitive pressure will make its allure hard to resist.
+As soon as the early applications prove themselves worthy of investment and attention, it’s going to experience exponential growth.

-With all these inherent advantages, it’s clear that blockchain-based ownership isn’t just a gimmick, nor is it a simple improvement to our existing systems; it’s a practical necessity that will become more important as the years pass.
-It may be some time before asset tokenization becomes understood and accepted in the mainstream, but it has the potential to improve our lives in multiple areas—and solve many of the problems that have plagued entrepreneurs, investors, creatives, and consumers for decades.
+With all these inherent advantages, it’s clear that blockchain-based ownership isn’t just a gimmick.
+It’s also clear that it isn’t a simple improvement to our existing systems; it’s a practical necessity that will become more important as the years pass.
+It may be some time before asset tokenization becomes understood and accepted in the mainstream.
+It has the potential to improve our lives in multiple areas and solve problems that have plagued entrepreneurs for decades.